Why Life Insurance from your Super Fund may not be so super!

-Retail TPD policies may include a partial disablement benefit which is payable on the loss of a limb or sight in an eye, regardless of whether you can continue to work.
+Retail “Any Occupation” TPD policies may include a partial disablement benefit which is payable on the loss of a limb or sight in an eye, regardless of whether you can continue to work.
 This benefit is not available under a super policy.
-Retail policies can also provide better quality “Own Occupation” cover and TPD cover for homemakers and others who are not currently working.
+Retail policies can also provide better quality “Own Occupation” cover and TPD cover for homemakers.

-Income Protection policies under super are restricted to offering just a total or partial disability.
+Income Protection policies under super are restricted to offering total and partial disability benefits.
 Retail income protection policies, particularly comprehensive policies, offer a range of other benefits.
 These extra benefits can include accelerated or set payments for specified injuries or traumas, payments within the waiting period if you are hospitalised, payments if a family member has to stop work to care for you, payments for home care services and child care and reimbursement of rehabilitation or retraining costs.

-11. Super fund cover may have general exclusions
+11. Life insurance through Super may have general exclusions

 Although super fund default cover may be automatically accepted without health questions or medical exams, in some cases a general exclusion will be applied for pre-existing health conditions for a period of time, which can be for first 5 years of the policy.
 The problem with this is that you may not realise that you aren’t covered for certain conditions.